 Long illness, whether viral or otherwise, often leaves people with breathing patterns that are subtly off.
 Shallow chest breathing instead of belly breathing.
 Rapid rates even at rest.
 Air hunger that does not match oxygen levels.
-These patterns can persist for months even after the underlying illness has cleared.
+A vague sense that something about breathing is harder than it used to be.
+These patterns can persist for months even after the underlying illness has cleared, and for many people they become the most stubborn part of recovery.

 The fix is breath retraining.
-It is slow, gentle, and surprisingly effective.
+It is slow, gentle, and surprisingly effective when done patiently.
 This article walks through the basics, with a strong reminder to coordinate with your clinician for any persistent breathing issues.
+Self-directed breath retraining is supportive, not diagnostic.
+If something feels truly wrong, the right move is medical evaluation, not a more aggressive breathing practice.

 The Science Behind Breath Retraining

 Breathing is one of the few autonomic functions you can consciously override.
-After illness, dysfunctional patterns become habit.
+That flexibility is usually a feature; we can hold our breath, sing, blow out candles, and otherwise modulate breath at will.
+After illness, that same flexibility becomes a problem.
+Dysfunctional patterns get encoded as the new default.
 The chest does too much work.
-The diaphragm gets weak.
-Carbon dioxide tolerance drops, leading to a perpetual sense of needing more air.
+The diaphragm gets weak from disuse.
+Carbon dioxide tolerance drops, leading to a perpetual sense of needing more air even when oxygen is fine.

 Breath retraining works by slowly restoring diaphragmatic engagement, normalizing breath rate, and rebuilding tolerance to slightly elevated carbon dioxide.
 The practice is gentle by necessity.
-Pushing too hard creates panic and reinforces the old pattern.
+Pushing too hard creates panic, hyperventilation, and reinforcement of the old pattern.
+The path back is paradoxically through doing less, not more.
+Smaller breaths.
+Slower pace.
+Gentle pauses.
+Nasal only.

 How to Do It (Step by Step)